-In this section, we describe the procedure used to construct the dataset of \PMten\ concentrations analyzed in this study, starting from the air quality data shared by the EEA Air Quality Download Service (URL: \url{https://eeadmz1-downloads-webapp.azurewebsites.net/}).
-For stations located in Italian regions, the data included in the EEA dataset were originally produced by the respective Regional Agencies for Environmental Protection (ARPAs).
+This appendix describes the procedure used to construct the \PMten dataset analyzed in this study, starting from the air quality measurements provided by the EEA Air Quality Download Service (\url{https://eeadmz1-downloads-webapp.azurewebsites.net/}).
+For monitoring stations located in Italy, the data distributed by the EEA were originally collected by the corresponding Regional Agencies for Environmental Protection (ARPAs).

-The original dataset includes two levels of temporal granularity, depending on the sensor: daily averages, which align with the reference units used in regulatory standards, and hourly averages, which offer higher-resolution measurements that capture pollution patterns primarily influenced by the daily rhythms of human activity.

-As introduced in Section \ref{section:data}, the geo-referenced time series of average \PMten concentrations analyzed in this study refer to 266 monitoring stations, uniquely identified by the \texttt{NAT} code, across Northern Italy, between 2018 and 2022.
-Over this period, some sensors were either replaced or newly installed at existing stations, resulting in a total of 325 distinct sensors.
-The preprocessing pipeline required, first, the harmonization of temporal granularity, followed by the aggregation of time series data from sensors associated with the same station, and finally, the trimming of extreme values, as detailed in the following.
+The original dataset includes observations at two temporal resolutions, depending on the monitoring station: daily averages, which correspond to the temporal aggregation adopted by the regulatory standards, and hourly averages, which provide higher-resolution measurements that capture short-term pollution patterns associated with the daily cycles of human activity.
+As described in Section~\ref{section:data}, the analyses presented in this work are based on geo-referenced time series of daily average \PMten concentrations collected between 2018 and 2022 from 266 monitoring stations across Northern Italy, each uniquely identified by a \texttt{NAT} code.
+During this period, some sensors were replaced or newly installed at existing monitoring stations, resulting in a total of 325 distinct sensors.

-To ensure consistency, we homogenized the data to a daily scale by calculating daily averages, following the same criteria used by the ARPAs.
-During periods when multiple sensors were operating simultaneously at the same station, we retained only the data from the subset of sensors that involved the fewest distinct equipment types, thereby minimizing variability due to instrumentation differences.
-Detailed information about all sensors, including equipment specifications, is available on the EEA portal (URL: \url{https://discomap.eea.europa.eu/App/AQViewer/index.html?fqn=Airquality_Dissem.b2g.measurements}).
+The preprocessing pipeline consisted of three main steps: harmonizing the temporal resolution of the measurements, merging the time series from sensors associated with the same monitoring station, and trimming extreme observations, as described below.
+All measurements were harmonized to a daily temporal resolution by computing daily averages according to the same criteria adopted by the ARPAs.